 The Compensation Committee believes short-term incentive compensation is a critical element of executive compensation in order to attract and retain high quality executives, officers and employees and provide further incentives to such executives, officers and employees to maximize the Company's annual financial performance and thereby increase shareholder value.
-Historically, our short-term incentive compensation for executives had consisted of participation in our profit sharing program and discretionary cash bonuses.
+Historically, our short-term incentive compensation for executives consisted of participation in our profit sharing program and discretionary cash bonuses.

-We have from time to time used discretionary cash bonuses to meet market and competitive demands.
-Discretionary bonus amounts have been based upon a variety of factors including perceived competitive pressures, base salary, internal value of the position and seniority.
-No discretionary cash bonuses were paid to our Named Executive Officers with respect to fiscal 2015.
-In 2014 and 2013, we paid cash bonuses of
+We have, from time to time, used discretionary cash bonuses to meet market and competitive demands.
+Discretionary bonus amounts have been based upon a variety of factors, including perceived competitive pressures, base salary, internal value of the position and seniority.
+All of our Named Executive Officers received a discretionary bonus during the years ending December 31, 2019, 2018 and 2017.